liuyugeng/ML-Doctor/README.md

 For dataset name, there are 4 datasets in the code, namely CelebA, FMNIST (Fashion-MNIST), STL10, and UTKFace.

-For AttrInf, users should provide two attributes in the command line with the format "X_Y", e.g.
+For AttrInf, users should provide two attributes in the command line with the format "X_Y" and only CelebA and UTKface contain 2 attributes, e.g.
 ```python demo.py --attack_type 2 --dataset_name UTKFace --attributes race_gender```

 ### For MemInf